Utah women's political organizations: Dr. Martha Hughes Cannon

 Born in 1857, Dr. Martha Hughes Cannon was the first female state senator.
 She was elected to the Utah State legislature as a Democrat in 1896, the year the United States Federal Government gave the women of Utah the right to vote.
 Cannon immigrated with her family to Utah from Wales as Latter-Day Saints.
-She achieved a chemistry degree at the University of Deseret, now University of Utah, and a medical degree at the University or Michigan in 1881 and a degree in pharmaceuticals at the University of Pennsylvania in 1882.
+She achieved a chemistry degree at the University of Deseret, now University of Utah, and a medical degree at the University of Michigan in 1881 and a degree in pharmaceuticals at the University of Pennsylvania in 1882.
 At the National School of Elocution and Oratory in Philadelphia, she earned a degree for her public speaking skill.
 In Salt Lake City, she was the resident physician at Deseret Hospital and became involved in the woman suffrage movement before being elected to the Utah State Legislature.
 In her time on the legislature, Cannon championed for women to balance home life and life in the public sphere, and presented several bills having to do with public health.